homiedopie/beberlei.de/2018/10/20/how_we_paid_the_hidden_costs_of_bootstrapping_tideways.rst

 - We struck a deal with our first business partner `SysEleven
   <https://syseleven.de>`_ to trade hosting for Tideways in return for highly
   discounted licenses for almost all their customers.
-This helped us with the large foud-digit monthly hosting costs that we had from day one, because as a monitoring company you need more servers than other SaaS, In return for investing in us, they now have us as a happy paying customer and they still get a good deal on licenses for their customers.
+This helped us with the large four-digit monthly hosting costs that we had from day one, because as a monitoring company you need more servers than other SaaS, In return for investing in us, they now have us as a happy paying customer and they still get a good deal on licenses for their customers.